 Even if you feel as though you don’t have any room to contribute money to things other than your essentials and your student loans, it’s important to cover the basics.
 As soon as you’re able, start contributing to a retirement fund.
 If your employer offers a retirement plan such as a 401(k) or 403(b) that you can opt into, start contributing to this right away and automate your contributions if possible.
 If your employer offers a match, it’s wise to contribute at least that much.
 Even putting away just a little each month starting when you’re 22- or 23-years-old can make an incredible difference 30 or 40 years down the line.

 Next, start an emergency savings fund.
 Arguably, when you have the least amount of money is when you’ll likely need an emergency savings fund the most.
 If your car needs an unexpected repair or you unexpectedly get laid off, this fund can help you both cover the cost and prevent you from taking on further debt.
 To start, determine your average monthly expenses, including both regular and discretionary expenses.
-Then, multiply that number by the number of months you plan to save for—the recommended number is 3 to 6 months.
+Then, multiply that number by the number of months you plan to save for—the recommended number is three to six months.
 Once you have your number, get started on saving.
 While saving up to that number likely won’t be an overnight venture, having even some money saved up for unexpected expenses can help to not totally derail your financial picture should you need to use it.

 Once you’ve covered the basics, it’s time to think critically on how to take control and pay down your debt.
 If you have multiple forms of debt, such as multiple student loans, other loans, or credit card debt, it can be helpful to organize these according to which has the highest interest rate.
 Prioritizing paying on the highest-interest debts first can save you money by allowing you to pay less in interest charges overall.

 If you’re juggling both student loan and credit card debt, more often than not, your credit card debt will be the balance with the highest interest rate.
-With the average APR coming out to 17%, focusing on eliminating your credit card balance is a great goal to tackle.5 Also, your credit card balance may be significantly less than your student loan debt.
+With the average APR coming out to 17 percent,7 focusing on eliminating your credit card balance is a great goal to tackle.
+Also, your credit card balance may be significantly less than your student loan debt.
 Successfully paying off a balance can help encourage you to keep your momentum going, even if the balance was lower to begin with.

 Now that you know the order in which you’ll tackle your debts, create a simple strategy to follow through on.
 Develop a few basic guidelines for yourself: 1) always pay on time and 2) always pay at least the minimum payment.
 Vowing to never miss a payment can save you money in late fees.
 The easiest way to do this?
 Automate your payments, if possible.
 While it may require reminders set for yourself near the due dates of your monthly payments, automating your payments is the most foolproof way to ensure your payment is received on time, without fail.